Using the Formulary

 This recommendation is not intended to affect treatment that was started in the NHS before the not recommended status was applied.
 People having treatment outside this recommendation may continue without change until they and their NHS clinician consider it appropriate to review or stop.

-Any items not listed in the Sussex Partner Formulary have NOT been considered by the Sussex Health and Care Partnership Area Prescribing Committee and are therefore NOT routinely supported for initiation / recommended for use in any care setting across Sussex Integrated Care System for NHS patients.
+Any items not listed in the Sussex Formulary have NOT been considered by the Sussex Health and Care Partnership Area Prescribing Committee and are therefore NOT routinely supported for initiation / recommended for use in any care setting across Sussex Integrated Care System for NHS patients.

 If prescribers wish to initiate or are requested to prescribe a non-formulary item, the SHCP APC would welcome a formulary application to be submitted.
 Please contact the SHCP APC secretariat for further information: sxicb.sussexapc@nhs.net